ariellourenco/algorithms/README.md

 To the best of my knowledge, these solutions are correct.
 If you find anything incorrect feel free to create an issue or to open a pull request.

+## Code of Conduct

+This project has adopted the code of conduct defined by the [Contributor Covenant](https://www.contributor-covenant.org/) to clarify expected behavior in our community.

 ## Copyright

 Copyright © 2019–2021 by Ariel Lourenco.